Checks¶

 ❌ Remediation required

-The version skew between the control plane (API Server) and the data plane (kubelet) violates the Kubernetes version skew policy, or will violate the version skew policy after the control plane has been upgraded.
+The version skew between the control plane (API Server) and the data plane (kubelet) MUST NOT violate the Kubernetes version skew policy, either currently or after the control plane has been upgraded.

 ⚠️ Remediation recommended